Brain Development: 10 Ways Your Brain Changes as You Get Older

 Before you took your first breath, your body was busy with brain development, preparing for life outside the womb.
 Newborns have about 100 billion neurons, says David Perlmutter, MD, neurologist and New York Times-bestselling author of Brain Maker: The Power of Gut Microbes to Heal and Protect Your Brain for Life.
 “That means the average rate of growth of brain cells during pregnancy is about 250,000 new brain cells per minute,” he says.

 Newborn: More neurons and connections are built

 At birth, your brain is about 60 percent of the size it will be when you’re full-grown, says Frances Jensen, MD, member of the American Neurological Association board of directors, chair of the University of Pennsylvania neurology department, and author of The Teenage Brain: A Neuroscientist’s Survival Guide to Raising Adolescents and Young Adults.
 Your brain starts at about 20 cubic inches, then grows another 14 cubic inches in the first 90 days after birth, says Dr. Perlmutter.
 “It comes close to doubling within the first three months,” he says.
-At birth, the only myelin—a fatty substance that insulates your brain’s axons to help signals move faster—is near the spinal cord.
+At birth, there’s only myelin—a fatty substance that insulates your brain’s axons to help signals move faster—near the spinal cord.
 That area of the brain is in charge of basic functions like breathing, eating, and controlling heart rate, says Dr. Jensen.